turingschool/try-turing/frontend-online/html-review/index.md

 - Understand the purpose of HTML
 - Be able to read through an HTML file and anticipate what the browser will render
-- Apply classes and IDs to HTML elements
+- Apply IDs to HTML elements
 - Create buttons in HTML

 ## HTML